bephrem1/Xcelerate/README.md

 # Xcelerate

-This application fetches data from the Alpha Vantage API which will be used to build a model using predictive analysis to accurately forecast stock fluctuations without the use of external semantical analysis.
+This application fetches data from the Quandl API which will be used to build a model using predictive analysis to accurately forecast stock fluctuations without the use of external semantical analysis.

 This is a team/personal project and possibly may not be fully on display in this repository.